 Marketing must understand that it is sales who are closest to the customer.
 They (not marketing) intimately understand customer needs and information requirements.
 Sales have the relationship, sales control the sales process, sales understand the requirement.
 People still buy from people and relationships are vitally important.
 It is sales who are responsible for developing those relationships.

 However, sales should not have the authority to pick and choose leads.
 They should not be allowed to chase the easy wins at the expense of longer term opportunities at target (strategic) customers

 A change in sales structure and organisation is not sufficient to avoid conflict.
 Sales need to be fully aware of what content is to be delivered, by what means and when so they are prepared for sales conversations

-A customer will be unimpressed if, during the first sales interaction his time is wasted by a sales team who insists on going back to first principles.
-It is vitally important is sales understand that the leads generated by a successful inbound marketing process are unlikely to be at the point of first customer interest.
+A customer will be unimpressed if, during the first sales interaction his time is wasted by a sales team who insists on going over old ground.
+It is important sales understand that leads generated by an inbound marketing process are unlikely to be at the point of first customer interest.

 Sales and marketing need to co-operate closely to decide what type of leads are being handed off and at what point in the buyers journey.
 With leads generated at a later point in the sales funnel there will be less time for sales to build relationships.

 While inbound marketing has some advantages over outbound it is a different approach that requires both sales and marketing to change and adapt their working processes.
 If this change is not managed effectively it can result in conflict and results that fail to live up to expectations.